Salty Iguana, a longtime Mexican restaurant in west Lawrence, closes as state seizes assets to collect more than $100K in taxes

 photo by: Chad Lawhorn/Journal-World

-One of Lawrence’s larger Mexican restaurants is closed, and has signs on its doors that its assets have been seized by the Kansas Department of Revenue.
+One of Lawrence’s larger Mexican restaurants is closed, and its assets have been seized by the Kansas Department of Revenue in an effort to collect more than $100,000 in unpaid sales and liquor drink taxes.

 The Salty Iguana Mexican restaurant in the shopping center at the southwest corner of Sixth Street and Wakarusa Drive had bright red “seized” signs on its entrances Thursday morning.
-There also was a business card on one of the signs, pointing vendors and other interested parties to the “warrant execution” division of the Kansas Department of Revenue.
+A business card on one of the signs pointed vendors and other interested parties to the “warrant execution” division of the Kansas Department of Revenue.

 photo by: Chad Lawhorn/Journal-World